fastruby/irbLambda/README.md

 A Lambda function to run one line of Ruby at a time

+## Limitations

+This works only with the standard library.
+There are no dependencies for this function.

 ## Requirements

 You will need to have AWS credentials for the `./bin/sync` command to work.
 You